jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     Get-HPEGLUser
     ```

-## Task 3 -- Provision Compute Ops Management
+## Step 3 - Provision Compute Ops Management

 The following step involves setting up services.
 There are several kinds of services you can provision across different regions.